cast-org/figuration/docs/components/alerts.md

                 <td>boolean</td>
                 <td><code>true</code></td>
                 <td>
-                    Enable the generation of the alert classes.
+                    Enable the generation of the alert component classes.
-                    Smaller segements of the alert classes can be disabled with the following <code>$enable-*</code> variables.
+                    Smaller segements of the alert component classes can be disabled with the following <code>$enable-*</code> variables.
                 </td>
             </tr>
             <tr>